 JavaScript String charAt() Method

-JavaScript String charAt() is a built-in method that returns the character at a specified index within a string.
+JavaScript String charAt() method is used to return a character at a specified index in a string.
 If the index is out of range (i.e., greater than or equal to the string’s length), the method returns an empty string.

 Syntax